The Learning Connection

 What if I decide to join TLC after I have begun taking classes at GCU?

 A student may join TLC at any point during the school year.
-However, for optimum benefit, it is suggested enrollment occur at the beginning of the semester.
+However, for optimum benefit, it is suggested that enrollment occurs at the beginning of the semester.

 Do I have to stay enrolled in TLC the entire time I am at GCU?